sascristian/HeyberryAI/README.md

 - TODO - traffic blackhole if vpn goes down

-the most private setup would be "wifi enable" + "vpn connect" + "anonsurf start"
+the most private setup would be "wifi enable" + "vpn connect" + "anonsurf start" , "wifi disable" whenever intenert connection is not needed

 # Other Changes

-- cli client now listens for do not speak requests, so jarbas can shut up by external request without running in quiet mode
+- cli and speech clients now listen for do not speak requests, so jarbas can shut up by external request without running in quiet mode [PR#556](https://github.com/MycroftAI/mycroft-core/pull/556)
-- configuration no longer loads from mycroft servers, configuration skill was blacklisted, reason is for more control and privacy
 - added results property to skills, so they can emit more than utterances, [PR#281](https://github.com/MycroftAI/mycroft-core/pull/281)
 - added converse method to allow all skills to handle utterances [PR#539](https://github.com/MycroftAI/mycroft-core/pull/539)
 - added feedback method to allow skills to process feedback [Issue#554](https://github.com/MycroftAI/mycroft-core/issues/554)
 - blacklist fix [PR#549](https://github.com/MycroftAI/mycroft-core/pull/549)
+- centralized APIs in configfile, all skills now have a self.config_apis with all keys [PR#557](https://github.com/MycroftAI/mycroft-core/pull/557)
+- ip skill blacklisted, using the7erm diagnostics skill for this
+- configuration skill was blacklisted, reason is for more control and privacy, configuration no longer loads from mycroft servers

 Forked from Mycroft
 ==========